 - 1. The goal should be value for patients, not lowering costs or offering every service - 2.
 The best way to contain costs is to drive improvement in quality - 3.
-There must be unrestricted competition based on results - Competition should center on medical conditions over the full cycle of care - 5.
+There must be unrestricted competition based on results - 4.
+Competition should center on medical conditions over the full cycle of care - 5.
 Value is driven by provider experience, scale, and learning at the medical condition level - 6.
 Competition should be regional and national, not just local - 7.
 Results must be universally measured and reported - 8.
 Reimbursement should be aligned with value and reward innovation - 9.
-Information technology will enable restructuring of care delivery and measuring results, but is not a solution by itself - Common data definitions - Interoperability standards - Patient-centered database - Cover the full care cycle, including referring entities
+Information technology will enable restructuring of care delivery and measuring results, but is not a solution by itself - Common data definitions - Interoperability standards - Patient-centered database - Covering the full care cycle Accessible to patients - Accessible across the care cycle, including by referring and follow-up entities